Messier Marathon 2026

 Location: Fort McKavett State Historic Site, Texas (Bortle 2-3 skies)

-Hosted by: San Antonio Astronomical Association (SAAA), Johnson Space Center Astronomical Society (JSCAS) and Austin Astronomy Society (AAS)
+Hosted by: San Antonio Astronomical Association (SAAA), Johnson Space Center Astronomical Society (JSCAS), Austin Astronomy Society (AAS), Fort Bend Astronomy Club (FBAC)

 Contact: saaa.messiermarathon@gmail.com